 Both the benefits and the drawbacks of sleep have a profound influence on individual and group productivity and performance.

-This article outlines some issues that come with a lack a sleep, as well as what the individual and the company can do about it.
+This article outlines some issues that come with a lack of sleep, as well as what the individual and the company can do about it.

 Toddlers, children, teens and the elderly have their own estimates and the amount decreases as the person ages, but the healthy range usually doesn’t drop below 7 hours.